Analyzing Frontdoor (NASDAQ:FTDR) and Vacasa (NASDAQ:VCSA)

-Frontdoor (NASDAQ:FTDR – Get Rating) and Vacasa (NASDAQ:VCSA – Get Rating) are both mid-cap construction companies, but which is the better business?
-We will contrast the two companies based on the strength of their earnings, institutional ownership, dividends, analyst recommendations, profitability, valuation and risk.
+Frontdoor (NASDAQ:FTDR – Get Rating) and Vacasa (NASDAQ:VCSA – Get Rating) are both mid-cap construction companies, but which is the better investment?
+We will compare the two companies based on the strength of their risk, dividends, analyst recommendations, institutional ownership, valuation, earnings and profitability.

+66.1% of Vacasa shares are held by institutional investors.
+0.5% of Frontdoor shares are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-This is a summary of recent recommendations and price targets for Frontdoor and Vacasa, as provided by MarketBeat.
+This is a summary of current recommendations for Frontdoor and Vacasa, as provided by MarketBeat.com.

 |Sell Ratings